DinoChiesa/ApigeeEdge-Connect-Firestore/README.md

 ### 4. Copy your JSON key file

 Copy the key to both API Proxy bundles.
-NB: This is a bug.
-These keys should ideally be provisioned into the Encrypted KVM.
+NB: This is a security bug.
+Don't do this for a production system.
+This is done only to keep provisioning of this example, very simple.
+For a production system, these keys should be provisioned into the Encrypted KVM.

 ```
 mkdir ./proxy-bundles/connect-firestore-hf/apiproxy/resources/hosted/keys